secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/content/editorial-team/index.html.md

 - Team members can post in the channel ad hoc, or participate in the channel's weekly Geekbot prompts.
 Feel free to suggest edits to the Geekbot questions.
 - The channel does not replace [pitching to the blog](/handbook/marketing/blog/#how-to-pitch-a-blog-post).
 Team members can still open an issue to pitch a blog post if they want to write about something, and there's no requirement to post in the channel.
 The channel is for more informal sharing of possible ideas.
 - It's up to the sharer to decide if they would like to write a post or if they're just offering the idea to the Editorial team.
-- Whoever intends to write a post inspired by #newsroom will need to open [a blog post issue](/handbook/marketing/blog/#how-to-pitch-a-blog-post) to get started.
+- Whoever intends to write a post inspired by #trending will need to open [a blog post issue](/handbook/marketing/blog/#how-to-pitch-a-blog-post) to get started.
 - We won't be able to turn all ideas into blog posts.
 In some cases an idea may be more suitable for another format or publishing outlet, or it may spark an idea for a related post or series of posts.

 ## Checklist for blog post issues